gchowell/forecasting_growthmodels/README.md

 # Installation requirements

-The forecasting_growthmodels framework toolbox requires a MATLAB installation.
+The forecasting_growthmodels toolbox requires a MATLAB installation.

 # Fitting the model to your data